Considering how important the computer is to your business, doesn’t it seem like the Digital Asset Manager has a really critical job?

 The Digital Asset Manager must have some basic programming skills in…

 - My SQL

 …or other platforms, depending on the line of business.
 They must know the Microsoft Office Suite, and project management sites like Jira or Basecamp.

 The DA Manager must understand DAM and CMS platforms, ADA, metadata, taxonomy, and SEO.
 They must also have knowledge of digital rights management and web publishing.

 Find Your Digital Asset Manager Here

 If your company has been looking for a Digital Asset Manager, we can help.
-Contact us to learn how Artisan’s creative staffing agency can help! (click here)
+Contact us to learn how Artisan’s creative staffing agency can help! (click here to find talent)

 Are you a Digital Asset Manager looking for a new home?
-View our creative employment agency’s list of available opportunities or submit your resume! (click here)
+View our creative employment agency’s list of available opportunities or submit your resume! (click here to find jobs)